cpoc-internal/automation_scripts/aws-provision/README.md

 This guide walks you through preparing the jumphost, installing the tooling, configuring the iDAC CLI, and running the automation that triggers the API call to iDAC.

 ---
+Note !!!
+   This automation just works on RTP, SJC, LON and SNG, Don't try to run this on SYD, because you will get an error

 ## Table of Contents